bcgov/GDX-Analytics/microservices/google-api/README.md

 The script iterates each location for the date range specified on the date range specified by config keys `start_date` and `end_date`.
 If no range is set (those key values are left as blank strings), then the script attempts to query for the full range of data availability.

+Log files are appended at the debug level into file called `google_mybusiness.log` under a `logs/` folder which much be created manually.
+Info level logs are output to stdout.
+In the log file, events are logged with the format showing the log level, the function name, the timestamp with milliseconds, and the message: `INFO:__main__:2010-10-10 10:00:00,000:<log message here>`.

 #### Configuration

 ##### Environment Variables